Ray Bradbury color

 “The Playground,” a short story by Ray Bradbury published in The Illustrated Man in 1952, tells the story of Charles Underhill, a widowed man who lives with his son Jim and his sister Carol.
 Underhill had always ignored the playground near his house until Carol mentioned that she would take Jim there to play with other children.
 Intrigued and worried, Underhill visits the playground and is horrified by what he sees: children hurting each other in an environment that looks more like a battlefield than a place of fun.
 The smell of medication and the constant screams remind him of the brutalities of his childhood, filling him with terror.
 Despite her resistance, Carol insists that Jim needs to learn to be strong in the face of the harshness of life from an early age.
 Underhill, terrified of what might happen to his son, is willing to do anything to protect him.

-Read full story Ray Bradbury: The Playground
+Read the full story Ray Bradbury: The Playground

 Ray Bradbury: The Small Assassin